folivermm/movies-front-end/README.md

-# WeLoveMovies Frontend Application
+# Movies front-end

 This is the Front End Application for the WeLoveMovies project.
-Follow the instructions below.

-## Installation
+## Getting Started

-1. Fork / clone this repository.
-1. Run `npm install`.

-Use `npm start` to run the application.
-If you deploy this application, create a `.env.production` file similar to the `.env.development` file.
+To run the project locally, follow these steps:

+1. **Install dependencies and start**
+ 	- npm install
+ 	- npm start
+2. **Troubleshooting Frontend:**
+   If you encounter any issues while setting up the frontend, try the following steps:
+ 	- npm audit fix --force
+ 	- npm install util

+3. **Run the build process:**
+ 	- npm run build